xenify-io/litepaper/README.md

 #### ◽️ Claimable USDC Rewards

-  - A portion of the rental income collected as tax will be distributed to all NFT holders as a claimable USDC reward at the end of each 8-hour epoch.
+  - A portion of the rental income collected as tax will be distributed to all NFT holders on the BNB Chain as claimable USDC rewards at the end of each 8-hour epoch.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 #### ◽️ Unique Rental Mechanism

-  - Rent out your NFT at a specified USDC price for a set number of days and contribute to the stability of the USDy token through the creation of LP tokens for the USDy Incentive Buyback (UIB) mechanism.
+  - Rent out your NFT at a specified USDC price for a set number of days while it remains on the BNB Chain, and contribute to the stability of the USDy token through the creation of LP tokens for the USDy Incentive Buyback (UIB) mechanism.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)